postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/uptime-monitors.md

 ### Getting notified on other channels

 Uptime monitors send email notifications to your team whenever downtime is detected.
-You can also [set up integrations](/docs/integrations/intro-integrations/) to receive downtime notifications on other messaging channels, such as [Slack](/docs/integrations/available-integrations/slack/), [Microsoft Teams](/docs/integrations/available-integrations/microsoft-teams/), or [PagerDuty](/docs/integrations/available-integrations/pagerduty/).
+You can also [set up an integration](/docs/integrations/intro-integrations/) to receive downtime notifications in [Slack](/docs/integrations/available-integrations/slack/).

-> **Don't see the integration you need?** Create a [custom webhook](/docs/integrations/webhooks/) to send downtime data to another application or system that you specify.
+> **Want to integrate with a different application?** Create a [custom webhook](/docs/integrations/webhooks/) to send downtime data to another application or system that you specify.

 ### Editing an uptime monitor